Innovating with Recycled Materials

 Bio-Innovation Flooring Material Floor Flex

-This pioneering material combines recycled oyster shells with bio-based resin to enhance performance, offering both durability and a sustainable life cycle.
-Seamlessly blending modern design demands with eco-conscious values, it is great for everyday and commercial uses.
+This innovative material fuses recycled oyster shells with bio-based resin to offer both durability and a sustainable life cycle.
+It seamlessly blends modern design needs with eco-conscious values, making it ideal for everyday use.

 Top | 2% High-performance, water-based abrasion-resistant coating